salesforce/lwc-rfcs/text/0110-track-reform.md

 ## Proposal

-### Learn the `@track` decorator when you really need it.
+### Only use the `@track` decorator when you really need it.

-The runtime/compiler will figure what is the list of fields that are defined by a class, and make the template react to mutations of the field at runtime.
+The runtime/compiler will extract all fields that are defined by a class, and make the template observe mutations of any of those fields updating the UI accordingly.

-Mutations on fields (ex: `this.x = 5;`) is the majority of the use cases, but sometimes you need a field to hold a value other than a primitive, and make changes in its value ex: `this.address.city = 'San Francisco'`.
+Mutations on fields (ex: `this.x = 5;`) represent the majority of the use cases, but sometimes you need a field to hold a value other than a primitive, mutated ex: `this.address.city = 'San Francisco'`.
 Only in such cases you will need to use the `@track` decorator.

 ### Compiler changes

 When the compiler compiles the class, it can extract any field that is not decorated with `@api`, `@track` or `@wire`, and pass the metadata through the registerComponent call.
-For every class property that is passed to the registerComponent, we will create a getter and a setter in the prototype in order to observe mutations in to class property.
+For every class field that is passed to the registerComponent, we will create a getter and a setter in the prototype in order to observe mutations in to class field.
 No change is needed to the logic in the engine.

 ### Backwards Compatible